raehik/bytezap/README.md

 # bytezap
 Build strict bytestrings with zero intermediate allocation.

+You probably want [fumieval/mason](https://github.com/fumieval/mason), which is much more flexible thanks to its buffered serialization design.

 ## Why?
 Most binary serialization libraries tend towards a model where the serializer itself handles allocation.
-In the plumbing, most serialization operations are bracketed by a check to ensure the current buffer has enough space for the next operation; if not, a new buffer is allocated and serialization continues.
-(I sometimes refer to this as *buffered serialization*.)
+In the plumbing, serialization operations are bracketed by a check to ensure the current buffer has enough space for the next operation; if not, we obtain more space in some way, and serialization continues.
+This design is nice because we can _chunk_ the serializing:

-This design is effective with lazy bytestrings, where old buffers may be appended to the bytestring being built.
-For strict bytestrings, the old buffer must be copied over to the new one.
-(Or you create a lazy bytestring and squash it into a strict one afterwards, which is why many libraries only export a lazy serializer.)
+* for writing to a lazy bytestring, we can emit a new chunk and clear our buffer
+* for writing to a handle, we can write, flush and clear our buffer
+* for writing to a strict bytestring, we must grow our current buffer

-If we know the size of the serialized data before actually serializing it, we may allocate a single buffer with the required size upfront.
-This removes lots of the plumbing that otherwise goes on during buffered serialization.
-I tend to call this *unbuffered serialization*.
+But if we know the size of the serialized data _before serializing it_, we don't need those space checks, nor these intermediate steps.
+We may allocate a single buffer with the required size upfront, then use that as we like.

 This approach has advantages and disadvantages.
 The aim of bytezap is to find out what exactly those are, and hopefully provide a performance boost for